oljimenez/vanilla-icecream/README.md

 ```

 Step 3:
-- Edit all the `sprinklesProperties` as you like without need of edit the components.
+- Edit all the `sprinklesProperties` as you like without need of edit the components
-- The code result of this example you can find them in [“here”](https://github.com/oscarprogrammer1996/vanilla-kit/tree/main/src/theme/sprinkles/properties)
+- The properties of this project you can find them in [“here”](https://github.com/oscarprogrammer1996/vanilla-kit/tree/main/src/theme/sprinkles/properties)

 Result React Component:
 ```tsx